LukasHunter98/02-intentional-aboutness/about.md

 * My name is Lukas Hunter.
 I grew up in Prague to a Czech mother and a Canadian father.
 I tend to be pretty reversed but give me a beer and I will turn into a wild beast, that likes to dance.
-I play tennis and go for walks in the nature.
-What inspires is symbolism in vexillology.
+I play tennis and go for walks in the nature and my source of inspiration is symbolism in vexillology.

 * I’m interested in vexillology, because it’s not something everybody is interested in and that’s what makes it so unique for me.
 Through my study of flag design, I like to find simple minimalist ways for creating visual graphics.